-An important occasion for testing and promoting the SQM approach was a series of twelve pilot projects funded by DG Regio concerning the integration of the concept of Sustainable Development into the Structural Funds.
+An important occasion for testing and promoting the SOM approach was a series of twelve pilot projects funded by DG Regio concerning the integration of the concept of Sustainable Development into the Structural Funds.
 The project, carried out in Midi-Pyrénées, was based on SQM and consisted of a participatory programme development in two small Objective 2 areas.
 In each of these areas, a working group of local actors went through an intensive learning process, developing a common perception of the difficult and conflict-burdened territories, analysing previous interventions, identifying the main challenges, formulating key strategies and defining the basic structure of a programme.
 A project team facilitated the workshops, conducted supplementary interviews and synthesised the results of workshops and questionnaires.
 The second generation of supporting SQM software was developed in parallel with the project.
 In both territories, the SQM approach proved to be very useful in helping to examine the local situation from an unusual perspective.
 This allowed local actors to overcome old disputes and to develop genuinely new common visions.
 However, it was clear that competent facilitation was necessary in order to find the right balance between breaking up old stalemates and ritual discussions on the one hand and providing the security that a useful result would emerge on the other hand.
 Feedback from the local actors and the results were very positive although some lessons had to be learned concerning a simplification of the procedures (ARPE / Schleicher-Tappeser 1999).
 In the evaluation of the twelve pilot projects carried out on behalf of the EU commission, SQM was considered to be the most advanced system in this context (Moss et al. 2000).

-Subsequent projects in Midi-Pyrénées also showed that with simplified procedures an SQM-based participatory programme development inevitably takes a longer time than the more usual top-down programming.
+Subsequent projects in Midi-Pyrénées also showed that with simplified procedures an SQMbased participatory programme development inevitably takes a longer time than the more usual top-down programming.
 A Franco-German cross-border development project in a small rural area on the Rhine confirmed later that larger SQM appraisal questionnaires can only be used with people with a certain experience in systematic development discussions: for local actors at the village level without other representative experiences, workshops seem to be the only adequate method of involving them into SQM-based discussions on community development.
 Participatory processes at the local level therefore do not allow to utilise the full range of differentiated concepts of the SQM framework.
 To become acquainted with the concept of Sustainable Development and with the SQM framework inevitably takes some time.
 The complexity of the approach must be carefully adapted to the capabilities and the motivation to learn of the actors involved.
-Using the SQM approach for developing local development programmes in other cases encountered strong resistance of local "kings" who felt threatened by transparent objectives and procedures in their established power to distribute funds as they personally wanted.

 Whereas programme development is a creative process which requires experienced guidance with sensibility and flexibility, subsequent tasks in the management of the programme can be structured in a more formalised way.
-For the current Structural Funds programmes in Midi-Pyrénées the EURES-Institute and SQM-praxis are implementing a public website consisting of a public guide to the complex programme including the opportunity for project proposers to make an own ex-ante evaluation of their project proposals in terms of Sustainable Development and the objectives of the programme.
-A series of difficult questions had to be solved in transferring adequately the experiences of direct consultation to the anonymous format of the internet (see www.sqm-praxis.net).
+For the current Structural Funds programmes in Midi-Pyrénées the EURES-Institute and SQM-praxis are now implementing a public website consisting of a public guide to the complex programme including the opportunity for project proposers to pre-evaluate for themselves their project proposals in terms of Sustainable Development and the objectives of the programme.
+A series of difficult questions had to be solved in transferring adequately the experiences of direct consultation to the anonymous format of the internet (see www.sqmpraxis.net).